azizmithani/roast/README.md

 **Bamtools and BOOST library Installation:**

+Alternatively, create Conda environment and install all pre-requiste libraries and tools from the roast-env.sh file using following commands

+conda create --name roast-env python=3.8 --yes conda activate roast-env

+Now run roast-env.sh from the terminal to install all the required tools and libraries.

 Set library path

+	export LD_LIBRARY_PATH="/path/to/bamtools/installation/dir/lib:/path/to/boost/installation/dir/lib"

+Or if you have used conda environment for installation, set the library path as:

-	export LD_LIBRARY_PATH="/path/to/my/bamtools/lib:/path/to/my/boost/lib"
+	export LD_LIBRARY_PATH="/path/to/conda/envs/roast-env/lib"

 ## Commands to Compile:
-To compile ROAST in the working directory, copy and paste following bash commands in a text file and save as a bash script.
-Please change the paths for boost and bamtools installation directories with yours before running this bash script.
+To compile ROAST in the working directory, copy and paste the following bash commands in a text file and save as a bash script.
+Alternatively, run the roast-compile.sh script from the working directory of ROAST.
+Before running this bash script, please change the paths for boost and bamtools installation directories with yours.

 	====
 	#!/bin/bash